EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning: Experiments

 \subsubsection{Effectiveness of Trustworthy Evidential Regression}

-To validate the superiority of the evidential paradigm over conventional deterministic approaches, we conduct a stepwise ablation in Table~\ref{tab:evidential_ablation}.
+To validate the advantages of the evidential paradigm over conventional deterministic approaches, we conduct a stepwise ablation in Table~\ref{tab:evidential_ablation}.
 First, disabling both the NIG formulation and Bayesian fusion degrades the framework into a standard deterministic point-estimation model.
-This baseline yields the highest errors (e.g., an RMSE of 5.23 on E-DAIC), confirming that deterministic networks struggle to capture the inherent ambiguity of clinical signals.
+This baseline yields the highest errors, with an RMSE of 5.23 on E-DAIC, confirming that deterministic networks struggle to capture the inherent ambiguity of clinical signals.
 Subsequently, introducing the evidential NIG formulation alone reduces the RMSE by 0.04 and 0.54 points on AVEC 2014 and E-DAIC, respectively.
-This demonstrates that parameterizing predictions as probabilistic distributions fundamentally outperforms rigid point estimates.
+This demonstrates that parameterizing predictions as probabilistic distributions consistently outperforms rigid point estimates.
 Finally, upgrading to the complete Evidence-Guided Bayesian Fusion achieves the lowest overall errors.
-This confirms that Trustworthy Evidential Regression must be coupled with principled probabilistic updating to dynamically discount unreliable modalities and maximize diagnostic accuracy.
+This confirms that Trustworthy Evidential Regression is optimally coupled with principled probabilistic updating to dynamically discount unreliable modalities and maximize estimation accuracy.